Tools

 - Memory & Storage - Explicit memory tools and external memory providers.

-- Agent Orchestration - Subagents, delegation, config tools, OpenClaw compatibility, and Claude Agent sessions.
+- Agent Orchestration - OAuth connection recovery, subagents, delegation, Dynamic Workflows, config tools, OpenClaw compatibility, and Claude Agent sessions.

 - Automation & Platforms - Infrastructure automation, generic APIs, and platform aggregators.